top of page

 Our creative team includes African choreographer Angel Kaba and Bharatanatyam choreographer Ramita Ravi, ensuring that the cultural lineages embedded in jazz dance are represented with knowledge, respect, and visibility.

-The production also brings Cole’s work into the 21st century through:
+The production brings Cole’s work into the 21st century through:

 By honoring Cole’s groundbreaking process while evolving its values for today, CLUB ACT reconnects audiences with the true cultural lineage of American jazz dance.